mmb-irb/MDDB-workflow/README.md

 `conda install conda-pack`

-Now install in your local machine the conda enviornment as it is explained in the previous section.
+Now install in your local machine the conda enviornment as it is explained in the previous section.<br />
-WARNING: Do not install the workflow module in this case.
+Note that there is no need to install the workflow module in this case.

-When packing a conda environment there must be no package installed in development mode.
-If the model workflow is installed in development mode (it can be checked with 'conda list model-workflow') then it must be uninstalled with 'pip uninstall model-workflow'.<br />
-<span style="color:blue">Don't worry, you can reinstall it later with just 'cd MoDEL-workflow; python setup.py develop'</span>

 Now pack the mwf environment with:

-`conda pack -n mwf`
+`conda pack -n mwf --ignore-editable-packages`

 This will generate a file called 'mwf.tar.gz'.
 Copy this file in the remote machine where the workflow must me installed.
 Then go to that directory and run:

-`mkdir mwf`<br />
+`mkdir mwf_environment`<br />
-`tar -xzf mwf.tar.gz -C mwf`
+`tar -xzf mwf.tar.gz -C mwf_environment`

 Activate the mwf environment:

-`source mwf/bin/activate`
+`source mwf_environment/bin/activate`

 Make a conda unpack